BeyondTheClouds/enos/docs/network-emulation/index.rst

 -----

 * :code:`default_delay`, :code:`default_rate`, :code:`default_loss` are mandatory
-* To disable the network constraints you can specify :code:`enable: false` under the :code:`network_constraints` key and launch again :code:`python -m enos.enos tc`
+* To disable the network constraints you can specify :code:`enable: false` under the :code:`network_constraints` key and launch again :code:`enos tc`
 * To exclude a group from any tc rule, you can add an optionnal :code:`except` key to the :code:`network_constraints`:

 .. code-block:: yaml